SantiagoTorres/bibliograpy/README.md

 starts with `@inproceedings{JohnDoe, ...}`, then `bibliograpy` will look for `OUTPUT_DIRECTORY/pdf/JohnDoe.pdf`.

+An additional flag to create rss feeds can be passed (`--rss`), and it will output an RSS 2.0 feed under `OUTPUT_DIRECTORY/feed`

 Alternatives
 ============
 Don't like `bibliograpy`?
 Then have a look at